Mobile menu

 Celiac Disease Prevalence in Men

 Like other autoimmune diseases, celiac disease occurs in more women than men.
 The disease is currently diagnosed more frequently in women as well, somewhere between two and three times more often.
-However a recent comprehensive review of celiac disease by celiac disease experts from Italy and the United States found that when looking at serology of undiagnosed populations, it appears that men have celiac disease at much higher rates than previously believed.
-The actual female to-male ratio [of celiac disease] is 1.5 to 1, the review found.
+However, a recent comprehensive review of celiac disease by celiac disease experts from Italy and the United States found that when looking at blood tests of undiagnosed populations, it appears that men have celiac disease at much higher rates than previously believed.
+The review found that the actual female to-male ratio [of celiac disease] is 1.5 to 1.

 Celiac Disease Symptoms in Men